 - protection galleries, similar to avalanche tunnels, are likely to protect communication routes when crossing corridors;

-- rigid screens and barriers are placed on steep slopes as close as possible to the starting areas; their installation is often difficult to achieve;
+- rigid fences are placed on steep slopes as close as possible to the starting areas; their installation is often difficult to achieve;

 The appropriate responses to reduce the risks associated with rock instabilities are effective but often require a large budget.
 We cannot consider eliminating risk wherever it exists.
 The best protection is always based first on geological reconnaissance, then on preventive actions such as drainage or regular purging of unstable elements and on monitoring based on measurements when movements are detected.
 Such monitoring often triggers an alert with a road closure or evacuation of an inhabited area.